SDLAA Philosophy of Education

 - Everyone has genius within and a unique purpose that they were born to achieve.

 - The purpose of education is to draw out individual genius and purpose.
 All learning activities should connect to each student's genius or purpose.

-- SDLAA employs an "upside down classroom" model, in which live class meeting time focuses on hands-on activities, collaborative learning, and interactive discussions.
-Background research and assignments are completed independently by students, with teacher support available.
+- SDLAA employs an "upside down classroom" model, in which live class meeting time focuses on hands-on activities, collaborative learning, interactive discussions, projects, and simulations.
+Background research and assignments are completed independently, with teacher support available.